Custody of Special Needs Children in Michigan

 When creating a child custody and parenting time plan for a family with a special needs child, the one-size-fits-all type of order hardly ever works.
 It likely will not be in the best interests of the child to employ a basic parenting time order.
 Rather, a parenting time order that takes into consideration common events for a special needs family will likely prevent future litigation.

-Get Expert Help with Michigan Child Custody Cases for children with special needs!
+Get Expert Help With Michigan Child Custody Cases for Children With Special Needs!

 If you have a special needs child and are faced with a divorce or child custody dispute, give us a call at 616-285-0808, to discuss some options on how to work towards an order that will best serve the needs of your child.